 In this article, we will look at a brief overview of world hunger.
-We will see which regions and countries are most affected by world hunger.
+We will see which regions and countries are most affected by hunger and severe food insecurity.
 We will talk about some causes of hunger, what part of the population is mostly affected by hunger, and future projections.

 Quick World Hunger Statistics